mianbreton/pysco/README.md

 MAS = 0 # Mass assignment scheme. # None = 0, NGP = 1, CIC = 2, TSC = 3
 k, pk, modes = fourier_grid_to_Pk(density_k, MAS)
 ```

+**Please check the full API at linktoreadthedocs to see all the available functions**

 <p align="right">(<a href="#top">back to top</a>)</p>